A Short History of Ireland, 1169-1970

-I recently published a novel, The Three-Towered Castle, which is set in Ireland.
+My novel The Three-Towered Castle is set in Ireland during 1970.
 It took me seven years to complete, and at one stage I employed an editor who said readers were unlikely to have a clue about Irish affairs, and so she suggested I write an introductory essay.
-This short history of Ireland, which acts as a foreword, is the result.
+As a result this essay, A Short History of Ireland, acts as a foreword to that book.

 * * *